Role of rotations in Stern-Gerlach interferometry with massive objects: precision of recombination of the angular degrees-of-freedom

-The coherence of a SGI critically depends on how much the interferometer sequence is able to bring the final position and momentum of the particle wavepackets along the two paths back into the same values, namely to a full ovelap.
+The coherence of a closed-loop SGI critically depends on how much the interferometer sequence is able to bring the final position and momentum of the particle wavepackets along the two paths back into the same values, namely to a full overlap of the spatial DOF.
 This task requires a very precise manipulation of the paths and presents a difficult challenge for full-loop spatial interferometers, as discussed in the context of the SGI under the name ''Humpty-Dumpty effect" in the end of the 1980's~\cite{Englert1988,Schwinger1988,Scully1989} (see also more recent work \cite{Englert2021}) and very recently in connection to the realization of SGI on an atom chip~\cite{Margalit2021,Japha2021}.
-In the case of a SGI based on a single spin in a rigid body we should also be concerned about the precise recombination of the angular DOF, angle and angular momentum.
-An estimation of the reduction of coherence due to a mismatch of the angular DOF at the output port is based on a comparison of the mismatch of the angular parameters of the two interferometer arms, after the sequence, to the relevant coherence lengths.
-The coherence lengths for the angle $l_c$ and the coherence width $l_w$ for the angular momentum are given by \be l_c=\frac{\hbar}{\Delta L_z}, \quad l_w=\frac{\hbar}{\Delta\theta}, \ee where $\Delta L_z$ is the uncertainty of the angular momentum and $\Delta\theta$ is the uncertainty of the angle when it reaches a minimal value during free evolution.
-The coherence of the angular DOF can then be estimated as \be C_{\theta}\approx \exp\left[-\frac12\left(\frac{\delta\theta^2}{l_c^2}+\frac{\delta L_z^2}{l_w^2}\right)\right], \ee where $\delta\theta$ is the mismatch between the paths, projected by free evolution into the point of minimal angular uncertainty.
-Eq.~(\ref{eq:coherence}) is valid only if the coherence lengths corresponding to the two interferometer arms are equal.
-This condition is not necessarily fulfilled in our case but we will still use the equation to obtain a rough estimation of the coherence.